jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 For students who have no desire or necessity to learn what you’re teaching, then you have to ask yourself a serious question: *Am I teaching something worthwhile?
 Am I teaching in a way that makes people curious?*

 Your ego may not like what you uncover.
-Every class is irrelevant to \*someone\* if it's part of the cumpulsory education system.
+Every class is irrelevant to \*someone\* if it’s part of the cumpulsory education system.

 In an ideal world, you’d only get students interested in what you have to say and offer.
 For people teaching independently, outside of a school or university system, this is usually the case.
 I’m not talking to you teachers.